load Python modules

 3.649465841847485e-56

-Using the Jeffrey-Zellner-Siow (JZS) prior#
+Test 2: using the default Jeffrey-Zellner-Siow (JZS) prior#

 import numpy as np